perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   Check whether venue costs change significantly in certain weeks (only an issue if there's a massive price hike during a school holiday, which does happen in Europe).
+* Avoid week-end close to some bank holiday, for instance May 1st in
+  France: a lot of things are closed, and it is a demonstration day.
 * I think everyone's happy with the 4-day weekend.
 Longer would be hard to justify (to employers & families).
 I think we can consider this fixed.